SteveBarnett/human-centred/_posts/2022-09-28-the-carrot-not-the-stick.md

 Carrot good, stick bad.

-Intrinsic motivation is better than extrinsic motivation is better external control.
+Intrinsic motivation is better than extrinsic motivation is better than external control.

 The outcomes from using the carrot approach are harder to measure.
-But they are more effective at making change and making than change last.
+But they are more effective at making change and making that change last.

 Having said all that: we do usually need both! 🙈 It's another flavour of [crab claw](/2022/09/21/crab-claw/) / "why can't it be both?".
 But I believe we need a lot more carrot than we need stick.